4GeeksAcademy/machine-learning-content/README.md

 ## Data Science as Software (1 day)

-1. Software project structure
-2. How to use the cookiecutter template
-3. How to create a machine learning web app with Heroku.
+1. How to create a machine learning web app with Heroku.

 ## Week 12: Real life cases